Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 189.  ### Question189
-Which is true about refactoring?
+Which is true about Refactoring?

-- [x] Through it internal structure of code is altered
+- [x] Through it internal structure of code is altered.
-- [x] Its results are improved maintainability, code readability and reduced complexity
+- [x] Its results are improved maintainability, code readability and reduced complexity.
-- [ ] There should be special and distinct Sprints called “Refactoring Sprint” to do refactoring with focus every a few Sprints
+- [ ] There should be special and distinct Sprints called “Refactoring Sprint” to do refactoring with focus every a few Sprints.
-- [ ] Through it external behavior of code is altered
+- [ ] Through it external behavior of code is altered.

 _[⬆ Back to Top](#table-of-contents)_